appdotnet/api-spec/content/docs/resources/app-stream/index.md

 ## Basic Use

+An App Stream contains all public activity (and any private activity the App is authorized to see). **It must be accessed with an [App access token](/docs/authentication/flows/app-access-token/)**.
+You can create up to 5 app streams per App token.
+An App Stream can only be used on a server (where the App token can be kept secret).

-A Stream is a real-time, ordered collection of objects.
-An object will always be formatted in a [response envelope](/docs/basics/responses/#response-envelope).
+Each object in the App Stream will be formatted in a [response envelope](/docs/basics/responses/#response-envelope).
 The ```data``` key will always contain the object.
 Some actions (like following a user) will contain extra information in the ```meta``` key.

-There will be three different kinds of Streams, but they all follow the same pattern:

-* Public stream (available now): A Stream containing all public activity (and any private activity the App is authorized to see). **It must be accessed with an [App access token](/docs/authentication/flows/app-access-token/)**.
-You can create up to 5 public streams per App token.

-* User stream (coming soon): A Stream for a single User's view of App.net.
-This is a Stream version of the [Retrieve a User's personalized stream](/docs/resources/post/streams/#retrieve-a-users-personalized-stream) endpoint.
-It is very useful for client based Apps that need a single User's Stream. **It must be accessed with a User access token**.

-* App stream (coming soon): A Stream for Apps to request multiple Users Streams at once.
-It is very useful for server based Apps that need the streams of lots of users. **It must be accessed with an App access token**.
+If you would like a realtime stream of an individual user's view of App.net, please use a [User Stream](/docs/resources/user-stream).

 Since memory and bandwidth is not unlimited, each Stream has associated limits.
 App.net maintains a buffer of objects to send to a client, but if that buffer fills, your Stream will be disconnected.
 Please ensure that you are only requesting streams of data that you can actually process.

 ## Filters

 Streams will give you lots of data, much of which your application may not want.
-A [Filter](/docs/resources/filter/) can be passed to the [stream creation endpoint](/docs/resources/stream/lifecycle/#create-a-stream) to control what objects are actually delivered to your App by our servers.
+A [Filter](/docs/resources/filter/) can be passed to the [stream creation endpoint](/docs/resources/app-stream/lifecycle/#create-a-stream) to control what objects are actually delivered to your App by our servers.

 ## Response Format